 Organic food and sustainable seafood are at the core of the city’s cultural identity and development.

-The UNESCO Creative Cities Network The UNESCO Creative Cities Network (UCCN) was created in 2004 to promote cooperation with and among cities that have identified creativity as a strategic factor for sustainable urban development.
+The UNESCO Creative Cities Network (UCCN) was created in 2004 to promote cooperation with and among cities that have identified creativity as a strategic factor for sustainable urban development.
 The 116 cities which currently make up this network work together towards a common objective: placing creativity and cultural industries at the heart of their development plans at a local level and cooperating actively an international level.

 • Samples of local food in Bergen.
 For some the tastes will be enough for lunch.
 But more food is available at an extra cost.
 The last place you visit is a perfect place to spend some more time.
 Allergies: Tastes contain fish, milk and / or wheat gluten and eggs.
 Menus are labeled with allergens but unfortunately we do not have the capacity to make alternatives outside of the set menu.

 • Other drinks, except tap water, are not included

 • The Taste of Bergen Tour welcomes food-lovers of all ages.

 • NOK 490

 • Meet at Bergen Base Camp for downloading of the Mobil App, pick up of vouchers for the restaurants and information about the tour.
 Here at the UNESCO World Heritage Site Bryggen, the old Hanseatic wharf, you will also get your first taste.

 • The tour can be booked until 13.00 the same day.

 • Cancellation with full refund up to 48 hours before departure.